Cptmeme/ESP-Matter-Daikin-S21/README.md

 ## Building & Flashing

 > **Why no pre-built binaries?** This firmware needs the GPIO pin assignments compiled in (see above).
 Unless you're using the exact PCB in this repo, the pre-built binary would have wrong pins for your wiring and either silently fail to talk to the AC or behave unpredictably.
 So you build from source.
-Sorry — but it's unavoidable until somebody adds runtime pin configuration via Kconfig or the Matter UserLabel cluster.

 ### 1. Install ESP-IDF and ESP-Matter